NotSooShariff/spamwarden-api/README.md

 # 📬 Mail/SMS Spam Detection Flask API

-This repository contains a Flask API for mail or SMS spam detection using a machine-learning model.
-The project includes pre-trained models, data preprocessing, and an API for making predictions.
-Below, you'll find information on how to use this code for local development, the project structure, and an explanation of the machine learning model.
+This Docker container provides a Mail/SMS Spam Detection Flask API powered by a pre-trained machine learning model.
+It encapsulates all the necessary components, including the Flask server, pre-trained model, and dependencies, to make it easy for you to run the spam detection API in a containerized environment.

 ## 📦 Related Repositories